Men’s ties might seem like a minor detail in the overall outfit. Or so you might think…

 How to Fit a Tie

-You will need to adjust the type of knot, and always ensure you buy the correct tie length for your height.
+You will need to adjust the knot type and always ensure you buy the correct tie length for your height.

 The back blade length should match the front before you make the knot.
 If it doesn’t, you need to purchase longer ties.